 Basically, I need to see every single patient and complete a nursing assessment on them.
 This consists of a basic assessment of each body system, focusing on areas of concern if needed.
 This only takes a minute or two, depending on what’s going on with the patient.
-I’ll start with asking basic orientation questions, listen to heart/lung/bowel sounds, look at skin, feel pulses, look incisions/wounds, ask about pain, elimination, ambulation, and a few more things.
+I’ll start with asking basic orientation questions, listen to heart/lung/bowel sounds, look at the skin, feel pulses, look at incisions/wounds, ask about pain, elimination, ambulation, and a few more things.

-After I’ve completed my assessment, I then administer their scheduled medications and see if any as needed (or PRN) medications are needed.
+After I’ve completed my assessment, I then administer their scheduled medications and see if any as-needed (or PRN) medications are needed.
 These meds can be things like pain meds, nausea meds, stool softeners, and more.

 I then see if the patient needs anything specific from me, and discuss the plan of care/plan for the day with them and their loved one(s) briefly.

 “So, I’d like to go over the plan for the day with you.
 Currently, the plan for today will be to not eat or drink anything until the cardiologist comes by and takes a look at you.
 He or she will determine if we need to go for that ultrasound called a transesophageal echocardiogram later today to get a better look at your heart.
 Your labs should be back for them to look at, and they will look at that ECG that was just taken as well as the heart monitor that was on overnight.
 I will give you your normal medications with sips of water this morning, but that’s about all you can have to drink until we hear more.
 I know that was a lot of information.
 What questions do you have for me?”